delfinof/debugging-in-docker/README.md

 - run debugger w config "Attach to docker (mac)" or  "Attach to docker (win)"
 - check if "red dot" which indicates a breakpoint changes position after attaching the process and stepping through it
 NOTE: on windows, be sure to enable the docker option which allows to "export" local fs dir
+NOTE2: for killing the process in docker use "docker ps" to get container id and then "docker kill "